hlchen23/ADPN-MM/README.md

 # ADPN-MM
 Repository for 23'MM accepted paper "Curriculum-Listener: Consistency- and Complementarity-Aware Audio-Enhanced Temporal Sentence Grounding"

-The code and doc are coming soon.
+The code and documents are coming soon.